Skip to main content

 Visitor Facilities And Travel

-The reserve is located approximately 75 kilometers southeast of the city of Kherson and can be reached by car or bus from the nearby town of Chaplynka.
-A visitor center provides orientation and organizes guided tours of varying lengths through the zoological park, dendrological garden, and steppe zones.
-Basic accommodation is available in the settlement of Askania-Nova adjacent to the reserve, with more extensive hotel options in Kherson and Nova Kakhovka.
+The reserve is located approximately 75 kilometres southeast of the city of Kherson and can be reached by car or bus from the nearby town of Chaplynka.
+Before the ongoing occupation, a visitor centre provided orientation and organised guided tours through the zoological park, dendrological garden, and steppe zones.
+Basic accommodation was available in the settlement of Askania-Nova adjacent to the reserve, with more extensive hotel options in Kherson and Nova Kakhovka.
+[1] Access is currently impossible under legitimate Ukrainian management as the reserve has been under Russian occupation since the early stages of the 2022 full-scale invasion.

 Conservation And Sustainability

-The reserve plays a critical role in preserving Europe's last significant tract of virgin steppe, serving as a genetic reservoir for steppe plant species and a baseline for ecological research.
-International breeding programs maintain genetically viable populations of Przewalski's horse, kulan, and several antelope species facing extinction in their native ranges.
-Ongoing threats include hydrological changes from irrigation in surrounding agricultural lands, potential steppe fires, and the effects of the ongoing armed conflict in the region.
+The reserve plays a critical role in preserving one of the last significant tracts of virgin Pontic-Caspian steppe, serving as a genetic reservoir for steppe plant species and a baseline for ecological research.
+International breeding programmes have maintained genetically viable populations of Przewalski's horse, kulan, and several antelope species facing extinction in their native ranges.
+Since February 2022, the reserve has been under Russian military occupation, which has caused severe damage: fires have burned nearly 2,000 hectares of protected steppe, animals including ungulates have been removed to Russia and Crimea, and scientific operations have been suspended.
+[1] The reserve's Ukrainian administration continues to operate in absentia with international support.

 Visitor Ratings